benjaminpescheux1999/HarmonyStack-API-Node/README.md

 ### Description
 This release introduces secure authentication features for the HarmonyStack project, along with explanations of its operation.

+## Roadmap

+### Features in Development 🚧
+- [ ] Authentication Strategy Improvement 🚧
+  - Optimization of authentication mechanisms to enhance security and improve user experience.

+- [ ] User Management 🚧
+  - Updating user information on the profile page to enable more intuitive customization and management.

+### Upcoming Features 🌟
+- [ ] Swagger Integration
+  - Adding Swagger for API documentation to facilitate development and testing.

+- [ ] Signup Integration
+  - Implementing the signup feature to allow new users to create an account.

+- [ ] Security Integration
+  - Account verification to enhance security, including the implementation of email verification and other authentication methods.

 ### Key Features:
 - Implementation of two authentication strategies: Token Fusion and Refresh Token.
 - Secure token storage management to prevent XSS vulnerabilities and CSRF/XSRF attacks.